Wagonway walk at Seaton Delaval Hall

 Explore the garden at Seaton Delaval Hall

-Find out what you’ll discover in the varied garden at Seaton Delaval Hall, from a Parterre and Rose Garden to a centuries-old weeping ash and woodland waiting to be explored.
+Find out what you’ll discover this spring in the varied garden at Seaton Delaval Hall, one of Northumberland's top gardens.
+From a Parterre to a centuries-old weeping ash and woodland waiting to be explored.
+Enjoy a variety of spring blooms from daffodils to the famous laburnum arch plus rhododendrons and azaleas and a rose garden in the early stages of redevelopment.

 Eating at Seaton Delaval Hall